aleksiosdev/DiffTableDirector/README.md

 ## License

-TableDirector is available under the MIT license.
+DiffTableDirector is available under the MIT license.
 See the LICENSE file for more info.